road-core/service/README.md

               module: "noop"
       ```

-      In this case it is possible to pass `user-id` optional when calling REST API query endpoints.
+      In this case it is possible to pass `user-id` optional parameter when calling REST API query endpoints.
 If the `user-id` won't be passed, the default one will be used: `00000000-0000-0000-0000-000000000000`

+      [!NOTE]
+      The value of `user-id` parameter is not checked.
+This means it is possible to pass non-UUID value, which might not be appropriate for some use cases.

 ## 4. Configure RCS TLS communication